-The Mary River was used for rafting timber during the early years of European land settlement, and the discovery of gold at Gympie in 1867 brought an inflow of miners and pastoralists.
+The River was used for rafting timber during the early years of European land settlement.
+With the discovery of gold at Gympie in 1867, it brought an inflow of miners and pastoralists.

-Alluvial flats along the Mary River and some of its tributaries were used for cropping, and there was small-time dairying from the 1880s and the regions first butter factory opened in 1906.
+Alluvial flats along the Mary River and some of its tributaries then started to be used for cropping.
+There was small-time dairying from the 1880s and the region’s first butter factory opened in 1906.

 A Valley Evolving

 The Mary Valley was transformed as a result of the railway which was constructed in 1914-15.
-The Mary Valley towns followed in quick succession, expanding from one-teacher schools to places with banks and schools of arts.
+Towns followed in quick succession along The Mary, expanding from one-teacher schools to places with banks and schools of arts.

-Between 1915 and 1924 butter factories were opened at Gympie, Pomona, Cooroy and Maleny, all supplied with milk from farms along the Mary Valley or its headwaters.
+Between 1915 and 1924 butter factories were opened at Gympie, Pomona, Cooroy and Maleny.
+These all were supplied with milk from farms along the Mary Valley or its headwaters.
 The railway transported logs, livestock, vegetables, dairy and (later) students to school.

-By the 1950s the Mary Valley was one of the most important dairying areas in Queensland, contributing 15% of the State’s butter production (Queensland Agricultural Journal, Dec.
+By the 1950s the Mary Valley was one of the most important dairying areas in Queensland.
+It contributed 15% of the State’s butter production (Queensland Agricultural Journal, Dec.
 1952).

 A Tourist Destination

-During the 1970s-80s railway services were wound back and eventually the goods service was replaced by the Mary Valley Rattler tourist train in 1996.
+During the 1970s-80s railway services were wound back.
+Eventually the goods service was replaced by the Mary Valley Rattler tourist train in 1996.

-Today the Mary Valley, which is part of the Gympie Regional Council, is still a highly productive agricultural region supporting a quality dairy industry, small crops, fruit and vegetable enterprises.
-Not surprisingly The Mary Valley is flourishing as a popular tourist destination with beautiful scenery, national parks, historic towns, B&Bs and many fun activities to be enjoyed.
+The Mary Valley, which is part of the Gympie Regional Council, is still a highly productive agricultural region.
+It supports a quality dairy industry, small crops, fruit and vegetable enterprises.
+Today The Mary Valley is flourishing as a popular tourist destination.
+It boasts beautiful scenery, national parks, historic towns, B&Bs and many fun activities.